kimberli/myspace/README.md

 # myspace
-A fun little personal site.
+A fun little personal site, live at (https://curious.kim).

 ## Requirements
 Node 18+ for the application.